Skip to content

 2. cork

-Another sustainable alternative to conventional insulating materials is cork - either as an insulating board or loose for pouring.
-Cork is obtained from the bark of the cork oak, offers excellent sound insulation and also scores well in terms of heat insulation and moisture balance.
-Fire protection and thermal insulation are still mediocre - and long transportation routes are also necessary.
+Another sustainable alternative to conventional insulation materials is cork - either as an insulation board or loose to pour.
+Cork is obtained from the bark of the cork oak, offers great sound insulation and also scores well in terms of heat protection and moisture balance.
+Fire protection and thermal insulation are mediocre - and long transport routes are necessary.

-You can use the pressure-resistant material for the Cavity insulation or for external roof and facade insulation.
+You can use the pressure-resistant material, for example, for the Cavity insulation or use for external roof and facade insulation.

-Here are important facts for insulation with cork panels at a glance:
+Here are important facts for insulation with cork boards at a glance:

 • Bulk density: 100 to 220 kg/m3